 Leaders attending the G7 Hiroshima summit say, "our support for Ukraine will not waver" during an early meeting hosted by Prime Minister Fumio Kishida.

-The logo of the G7 Hiroshima Summit was installed in Hiroshima Peace Memorial Park for the leaders' visit on the May 19.
-Hiroshima City, (Pool photo)
+The logo of the G7 Hiroshima Summit installed in Hiroshima Peace Memorial Park.
+Hiroshima City (Pool photo)

 The leaders of the advanced democratic countries of the world are at the G7 Hiroshima summit, including Japan.
 They are determined to impede Vladimir Putin's war effort in Ukraine.